This module sets out essential concepts and skills relating to identifying, searching, evaluating, organising and communicating online information.

 |Evaluating and Organising Information||

-ECDL Foundation provides sample tests to enable potential candidates and employers to understand ECDL Information Literacy in more depth and prepare for testing.
+ICDL Asia provides sample tests to enable potential candidates and employers to understand ICDL Information Literacy in more depth and prepare for testing.

-Please note: Answers are provided for the multiple choice questions of the sample papers, please refer to ECDL training materials for information on practical tasks.
+Please note: Answers are provided for the multiple choice questions of the sample papers, please refer to ICDL training materials for information on practical tasks.